plumvillage/newsletter/src/2023/en/articles/br-duc-dinh--being-rainbow.md

 I’ll do just the same and listen to what you have to say,<br/>
 for your blue box is mine too.<br/>
 For your happiness is mine too.<br/>
-In fact I am free from all that colour thing, and you too.<br/>
+In fact I am free from all that color thing, and you too.<br/>
 Let us accept pinkness in blue boxes, and such and such,<br/>
 It might help both of us feel happier,<br/>
 And we’ll be able to enjoy each other.</p>